Toko Shinoda: Becoming a major Japanese artist (1958–2021)

 In the 1960s and 1970s, Shinoda's abstract ink paintings and prints continued to be shown overseas frequently.
 Shinoda had solo shows at the prominent Betty Parsons Gallery, New York City, in 1965, 1968, 1971, and 1977.
 Kimihiko Nakamura points out that "Shinoda consciously maintained her distance from the patriarchal and hierarchical Japanese art world and, with her critical success outside her homeland, established herself as an acclaimed international artist".
 The art historian Midori Yoshimoto also argues that "In the field of calligraphy, [Shinoda] became the first prominent woman artist.
 She radicalized the traditional medium by pushing abstraction and dynamism to the extreme.
 Her work was shown not only in calligraphy exhibitions but in exhibitions of abstract art.
 By crossing the boundaries between calligraphy and Western-style modern art, she invented her own field and as such suppressed male artists".
 In the 1960s and 1970s, "While Shinoda's monochrome ink abstractions particularly attracted attention on the international art scene, the artist was also seeking a new mode of expression.
 For example, in Tōtsu yo (In the Far Past) [c.
 1964], displayed at her first Betty Parsons Gallery show in 1965, ink completely forms the background and the effective use of silver paint—which changes easily over time, potentially making this piece more luminous at the time of its unveiling—brings a dramatic contrast of light and shade on the picture surface.
 From the mid-1960s, Shinoda's work gradually began to include a brighter palette including silver, gold, and vermilion (cinnabar), and through the late 1980s and 1990s, she pursued large-scale pieces with backgrounds of silver, gold, or platinum leaf [...]".
 While Shinoda achieved international recognition as early as in the 1950s, her first museum solo show in Japan was much later in 1989 at the Seibu Museum at Art, Tokyo, followed by the Museum of Fine Arts, Gifu in 1992, and the Hara Museum of Contemporary Art in 2003.
-Shinoda also became the first Japanese artist to hold solo show at the Singapore Art Museum in 1996.
+Shinoda also became the first Japanese artist to hold a solo show at the Singapore Art Museum in 1996.